 You can configure AWS CodePipeline to use AWS CodeDeploy to deploy your code to Amazon EC2 instances, on-premises instances, or both.

 You can create the AWS CodeDeploy application, deployment, and deployment group to use in a deploy action in a stage either before you create the pipeline or in the Create Pipeline wizard.

 |Elastic Load Balancing||

 AWS CodeDeploy supports Elastic Load Balancing, a service that distributes incoming application traffic across multiple Amazon EC2 instances.
 The use of Elastic Load Balancing load balancers is optional in in-place deployments and mandatory in blue/green deployments.

 During a blue/green deployment, the role of the load balancer is to allow traffic to be routed to the new instances in a deployment group that the latest application revision has been deployed to (the replacement environment) according to the rules you specify, and then block traffic from the old instances where the previous application revision was running (the original environment).

-During an in-place deployment, a load balancer prevents internet traffic from being routed to an instance while it is being deployed to, and then makes the instance available for traffic again once the deployment to that instance completes.
+During an in-place deployment, a load balancer prevents internet traffic from being routed to an instance while it is being deployed to, and then makes the instance available for traffic again after the deployment to that instance is complete.